ebeshero/UpTransformation/Syllabus.md

 ## Thursday June 14
 ### Morning: @9:30am:
-* Schematron: applying XPath to govern your code
+* Schematron: applying XPath path expressions to check and govern your code
 * Practice with different applications of the same XPath functions
   * looping over distinct values, mapping back to the tree

 ### Afternoon: 1:15pm:
+* Writing Schematron with XPath functions
 * Open practice session: Work with XPath (sample activities provided, or work on your own projects), build something interesting!
 Instructors circulate and help

 ## Friday June 15